-Management Accounting and Payroll undertakes planning, budgeting and forecasting activities to assist the delivery of Maroondah's long-term vision, and ensure Council's long-term financial sustainability.
-This includes the provision of the Financial Plan, which intends to forecast Council's budgets for a 10-year period.
+Management Accounting and Payroll undertakes planning, budgeting, and forecasting activities to assist the delivery of Maroondah's long-term vision and to ensure Council's long-term financial sustainability.
+This includes the provision of the Financial Plan, which forecasts Council's budgets for a 10-year period.

-The function also delivers Council's payroll function, ensuring all salaries are delivered accurately and on time.
+The team also delivers Council's payroll function, ensuring all salaries are delivered accurately and on time.